 If we're taught that war is something fought with guns and bombs somewhere on a battlefield, we'll miss the real wars existing daily, right in our own home base.
 Peace in its simplistic form is finding the middle-road of accepting things as they are, and liking who you are in the process.

 History is a tool.
 When we look at the world from a historic standpoint, everything falls into place.
 We can begin to see who we once were, as a people, which is not too far away from who we are today.
 When Thucydides talked about history repeating, it was more so that under the same circumstances it could repeat.
 With the knowledge of history then, we can prevent things--like war, famine--from happening.
 In our personal lives, history allows us the opportunity to chart new courses.

 I practice the way of compassion.
 My motto is 'respect for differences.'
 The more we can recognize our sameness, the more we can open our hearts with compassion to create new bridges into each others' lives.

 Two books that are worth reading on tolerance are Karen Armstrong's, Twelve Steps to a Compassionate Life, and H.H. the Dalai Lama's Call for a Revolution.
 There are so many teachers that have walked this Earth that talk about harmony with one another and ourselves, and how we can live our lives in service to others.
-Some I found particularly helpful include: Sun Tzu, Chokecherry Eagle; Pema Chödrön; Plato; Dr. Martin Luther King; Paramahansa Yogananda, Ajahn Chah; Dr. Wayne Dyer; Dr. Joe Dispenza; my mother; most strangers; my elders.
+Some I found particularly helpful include: Sun Tzu, Chokecherry Eagle; Pema Chödrön; Cheng Yen, Plato; Dr. Martin Luther King; Paramahansa Yogananda, Ajahn Chah; Audre Lorde, my mother; most strangers; my elders.

 Give gratitude as much as you can.
 Very little we do on a regular basis is done alone.
 One bowl of soup has a thousand roads connecting to people and actions that helped make it possible to eat.
 Walk with gratitude for those simple things.